-A registration fee of €30 will be applied.
+A registration fee of 30€ will be applied.
 The meeting is free of charge for master and bachelor students, as well as for members of the NBV or the KNVM.
 We strongly encourage the attendants to join our community and benefit from other advantages by becoming NBV or KNVM members.
 Click on the links to become a member of the NBV or the KNVM.

 The registration fee will have to be paid in cash at the registration desk on the day of the fall meeting.
-Registration is now closed.
+You can register here.

 If you have questions, please contact Pascale Daran-Lapujade.

-Program (Download PDF)
+Program (download PDF)

 9:30 – 10:00 Registration and coffee